PauliusMacernis/KnowledgeBase/Sass.md

  Sass is a CSS extension language.
 Sass lets you use features that don't exist in CSS yet like variables, nesting, mixins, inheritance, etc. Sass come into action by using special `sass` command line tool.
 The comand line tool is available on Windows, Linux, Mac.
 It is also possible to use Sass over special-made applications like: CodeKit, Compass.app, Ghostlab, Hammer, Koala, LiveReload, Prepros, Scout-App, etc.
  ">⌘</a>

-- Do you need Ruby for sass to work on your machine?
+- Do you need Ruby for `sass` command line tool to work on your machine?
 <a href="#" title="
 Yes, you need it.
-Before you start using Sass you will need to install Ruby.
-Ruby uses Gems to manage its various packages of code like Sass.
+Before you start using `saas` you will need to install Ruby.
+Ruby uses Gems to manage its various packages of code like `saas`.
 However, can I hack somehow and install sass without Ruby???
  ">⌘</a>

  - What is the difference between `sass` and `scss`?